 - your message.

 We only use these data as well as any additional information voluntarily provided by you (e.g. telephone number, company name) in order to answer your contact enquiry in the best possible and personalised way or as far as necessary for the establishment, execution or termination of a contract or for the execution of pre-contractual measures with you.
-The processing of this data is in our legitimate interest.
+The processing of this data is in our legitimate interests and/or for a pre-contractual or contractual obligation.

 You can subscribe to our newsletter in order to be informed about news and current offers.
 For this we need the following information: